 - Meet "Performance Standards for Admission and Progression in the Department of Nursing"

-- International students (i.e. students for who English is a second language regardless of resident status) must have a minimum TOEFL score of 530 on the Paper-based examination, 197 on the Computer-based examination or 71 on the Internet-based examination.
+- International students (i.e. students for who English is a second language regardless of resident status) must have a minimum TOEFL score of 560 on the Paper-based examination, or 83 on the Internet-based examination.

 - Formal approval by the selection committee is required for admission.
 Preference is given to University of Central Oklahoma students.
 The student will be notified eight to ten weeks after the filing date as to the disposition of the application.